Advanced

 - Available options: 5 min, 15 min, 30 min, 45 min, 1 hour, 2 hours, 8 hours, 24 hours.

-- Longer Inactivity Timeouts (e.g., 2, 8, 24 hours): are beneficial when conversations are expected to span longer periods.
-For instance, during complex troubleshooting sessions or extended customer support cases, a longer timeout allows the AI Agent to maintain context even if the conversation pauses for several hours, ensuring continuity when the user returns.
+- Longer timeouts (e.g., 2, 8, 24 hours) → Useful for cases where conversations span extended periods.
+For example, in complex troubleshooting or long-running customer support sessions, a longer timeout allows the AI Agent to maintain context even if the user returns hours later.